cfw-guide/cemu.cfw.guide/docs/online-play.md

 ## Using dumpling

-1. Run the dumpling app from the Homebrew Launcher
+1. Select `Dump files to use Cemu online`
-1. Next, select `Dump files to use Cemu online`
+1. Verify that the dump's destination is correct (SD or USB)
-1. Change the desired dump destination and account accordingly
+1. Ensure your desired Wii U Account is set
 1. Select `Start` to begin dumping
 1. Select `Dump Wii U applications (e.g. Friend List, Browser etc.)`
 1. Change the desired dump destination accordingly